 Will you charge more when you reopen?

 We took over the Centre in 2017 and have never increased our charges!
 KPE residents get a 50% discount for social events, and our charges for community events are very reasonable.
-In fact, a large proportion of the community events taking place in the Centre are not charged anything for use of the space.
+In fact, most of the community events taking place in the Centre are not charged anything for use of the space.

 Apart from possibly reviewing our charges for businesses who want to use our excellent new facilities for conferences or presentations, we are unlikely to charge more as we know that our local community can’t afford to pay more!